sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 - Is the final frame taken from an eye-level perspective?

-- Does the video conclude with a camera height typical of a standing person’s eyes?
+- Does the video conclude with a camera height typical of a standing person's eyes?

 - Is the last shot captured at a height similar to a person's eye level?